MJRidder/nailstudio_booking/README.md

 * To get feedback on my input in the program
 * For it to be clear what the programs function is

-## Design <a name="design"></a>
+## Design & Planning<a name="design"></a>
-The design has purposefully kept simple and to the point.
-Not asking the user for extensive answers, but navigating through the system by answering with 2-4 option buttons (letter or times).
+The design has purposefully been kept simple and to the point.
+Not asking the user for extensive answers, but navigating through the system by answering with 2-4 option buttons (letter, date or times).
 Formatting of how an answer is expected is clarified before each question.
 It is also repeated where this is needed.

 Every step in the process has been reviewed for the users best experience.
 Ensuring they have options to go back to the main menu with every question.
 Giving them the ability to go back and not get stuck in the system.

+The different flowchars have been written out up front, reviewing what functions would be needed (individual cells in the overview) and what functions would overlap between functions (reviewable in the same columns in the overview)

 **Flowchart of making a booking**
    <details>